 The City Island Oyster Reef (CIOR), a non-profit 501(c)(3) community-based organization, was formed in December 2019 to expand existing oyster reef restoration efforts in New York City by reestablishing oyster populations in the waters that surround City Island in the western end of Long Island Sound.

-Encouraged and inspired by City Island’s historical importance in the oyster industry, CIOR formed to explore the possibility of restoring oysters to the local waters, not for consumption but for the significant role that oysters could play in improving the marine environment.
+Encouraged and inspired by City Island’s historical importance in the oyster industry, CIOR is dedicated to exploring the possibility of restoring oysters to the local waters, not for consumption but for the significant role that oysters play in improving the marine environment.
 Each adult oyster can filter up to 50 gallons a day, which in turn promotes a healthy, resilient marine ecosystem.

 Volunteers have also combed the City Island beaches and coves searching for evidence of wild oysters to help determine where best to begin the restoration of oyster reefs around City Island.

-The location of City Island makes it a critical hub and an essential connection between reef restoration sites in Western Long Island Sound.
+City Island’s location makes it a critical hub and an essential connection between reef restoration sites in Western Long Island Sound.